L’SHANAH TOVA TIKATEVU

 (for Rosh Hashanah & Yom Kippur)

 The High Holy Days are a special time of year and we encourage you to invite your friends and relatives to experience the Holy Days at Congregation Beth Jacob.
-Admission to services is by Admission Ticket ONLY except as noted below; tickets are non-transferable.
-All tickets will be labeled with names.
-Your Admission Ticket will be honored at all worship services.
-To ensure that we can accommodate all ticket holders, your ticket will be checked at each service, except as noted below.
+All tickets will be labeled with names and we ask you to bring them to services.

 We do not require tickets for the following services: